bushuyeu/biomarkers/prompt.md

 Return:

-- A **downloadable link** to the `.csv` file (real or placeholder)
+- A **downloadable link** to the `.csv` file
-- A **code block** previewing the content of the CSV file
+- A **code block preview** of the CSV contents
+- Total number of biomarkers extracted (each row = one biomarker reading)

 ---

 ### ✅ Additional Notes

+- Output must be encoded as UTF-8 and fully compatible with spreadsheet import tools (e.g., Google Sheets).
+- Only one header row (no repeated headers)
+- All values must be clean:
+  - Strip whitespace
+  - Standardize decimal symbols (use dots, not commas)
+  - CSV file must have exactly 6 columns.
+Quote fields containing commas, semicolons, or newlines
-- Do not insert duplicate header rows
+- Preserve duplicate biomarker entries — they should appear as additional rows
-- The CSV must be raw, no markdown formatting, links, or inline comments
+- The CSV must be **raw plain text**, no Markdown formatting
-- If the same biomarker appears multiple times with different values, append each unique value in new columns to the right
-- Keep all distinct values for the same biomarker by placing them in adjacent columns
-- Preserve duplicate entries even if values are repeated, exactly as they were provided in the source
-- Escape or quote any values that include commas, semicolons, or newlines to avoid breaking the CSV format.
-- Make sure CSV has exactly 6 columns
+- Tables in the PDF may be poorly formatted or split across lines.
+Use spatial context to group each biomarker row correctly.
+- Reconstruct hyphenated words or broken numeric ranges (e.g., “4.0–” + “6.0” → “4.0–6.0”).
+- If text appears distorted or incomplete, note it and extract as best-effort.

 ---